-On November 24, 2020, B.C.'s Minister of Public Safety and Solicitor General ordered mandatory mask-wearing in all indoor public spaces, including in retail stores and in workplaces (in shared common areas of office buildings).
-The Order includes a number of critical exemptions which I urge duty bearers to respect.
+On Nov.
+24, 2020, B.C.'s Minister of Public Safety and Solicitor General ordered mandatory mask-wearing in all indoor public spaces, including in retail stores and in workplaces (in shared common areas of office buildings).
+This was reiterated in a subsequent order on Jan.
+8, 2021.
+The orders include a number of critical exemptions which I urge duty bearers to respect.

-The following people are exempt from the Order:
+The following people are exempt from the orders:

-- children under 12 years old - anyone who is unable to wear a mask because of a health condition or impairment (whether that health condition or impairment is physical, psychological, behavioural, cognitive or emotional) - anyone who is unable to put on or remove a mask without help from another person
+- children under 12 years old1 - anyone who is unable to wear a mask because of a health condition or impairment (whether that health condition or impairment is physical, psychological, behavioural, cognitive or emotional) - anyone who is unable to put on or remove a mask without help from another person